-10 See Appendix E-3 for video walkthrough requirements.
+11 See Appendix D-8 for website requirements.

-11 See Appendix B-3 for public exhibit presentation requirements and Appendix E-6 for public exhibit materials requirements.
+12 See Appendix B-3 for public exhibit presentation requirements and Appendix D-10 for public exhibit materials requirements.

 Phase 3: Deliberation

 During the deliberation phase, which takes place after the completion of on-site walkthroughs, the jury is encouraged to place each team into one of four classes based on each team's performance relative to the contest criteria.
 The four classes are: